-At her 20-week pregnancy scan, Laura was given the unexpected, and devastating, news that one of her babies, Orla, had Hydrocephalus – a build-up of fluid on the brain.
+At her 20-week pregnancy scan, Laura, from Northampton, was given the unexpected, and devastating, news that one of her babies, Orla, had Hydrocephalus – a build-up of fluid on the brain.
 Laura had already suffered two miscarriages and undergone IVF.

 Not wanting to deliver the babies early for fear of harming the other twin, Luca, medics predicted Orla was unlikely to survive past childhood.
 The twins are now four-years-old.